Skip to content

 Student Grants

-Each year, the Palouse Audubon Society awards two grants in support of research supporting the chapter’s mission of promoting education, conservation, and restoration of natural ecosystems, focusing on birds, other wildlife, and their habitats.
+Each year, the Palouse Audubon Society awards two grants to fund research that supports the chapter’s mission of promoting education, conservation, and restoration of natural ecosystems, focusing on birds, other wildlife, and their habitats.
 One grant is available for a graduate student at Washington State University (WSU) and the other for a graduate student at the University of Idaho (UI).
-The grants are $1000 each with no restrictions on how the grant monies may be used.
+The grants are $1500 each with no restrictions on how the funds may be used.

 Previous grant winners: